WingSky2022/cpt-prototype/README.md

 2. Connect Vercel to your GitHub account
 3. Import project and deploy automatically
 4. (Optional) Set `GEMINI_API_KEY` in Vercel environment variables
+5. Enable Analytics in Vercel dashboard to view "Start Test" button click statistics

+> 💡 Note: Except for the "Start Test" button click statistics, all other test data is processed locally in the frontend and is not collected or uploaded.

 ### Environment Variables
 ```env